 Perks also fall under the purview of the HR Generalist.
 Things such as onsite daycare, free employee lunches, company cars, and any number of things that companies provide outside of salaries fall into the category of perks.
 An HR generalist often arranges these perks and administers them.
 As companies compete for talent, the list of perks can grow, and someone must know what the competitors do so that the business can compete.

 Leaves of absence, whether for medical or personal reasons, fall under the HR generalist as well.
 This can mean administering leave programs, keeping on top of paperwork, and complying with all government regulations.
-Whether it be for cancer treatment, paternity leave, or mental health issues, the HR generalist needs a general idea of what is going on so she can properly classify and approve the leave.
+Whether it be for cancer treatment, paternity leave, or mental health issues, the HR generalist needs a general idea of what is going on so he or she can properly classify and approve the leave.

 Next to recruiting, this is probably the most visible task of an HR Generalist.
 Employee relations encompasses all the day to day functions of overseeing the people side of businesses.